 This authentic Cuban mojito recipe is the recipe we learnt on our first trip to Cuba in the mid 1990s.
 There was very little tourism in Cuba at the time and the country was incredibly under-developed – wonderful from a travellers’ perspective, but not for the locals, for whom life could be challenging.
 Still, we’ve never seen such happy people, perhaps not until we came to Cambodia.

-It was largely European tourists exploring Old Havana – late middle-aged Spanish, Italian and French men mainly, there for the Cuban women – while Canadians were flocking to the beaches of Varadero.
+It was largely European tourists exploring Old Havana while Canadians were flocking to the beaches of Varadero.
 We were there for the history, culture and local life – to soak it up as much as to photograph it.
-I’d finished my communications degree, majoring in film and writing, and Terence was still completing his, concentrating on film and photography and it was only a year earlier that we’d purchased our first Nikon cameras for a trip to Mexico.
+I’d finished my communications degree, majoring in film and writing, and Terence was still completing his, concentrating on film and photography, and it was only a year earlier that we’d purchased our first Nikon cameras for a trip to Mexico.

 At the end of a morning exploring and photographing every nook and cranny of the crumbling, faded, pastel-painted city, we’d retreat to the nearest café or bar for sustenance, hoping that they’d have something for us to eat – although we knew there’d always be a drink.
 Drenched in sweat, we’d sink into chairs and order our Cuban mojitos – usually served in modest glass tumblers, partly dissolved white sugar sitting in the bottom, and packed with aromatic mint.
 Getting something to eat was another story.